 Empowering Youth Entrepreneurs in Latin America

-In Latin America, youth face unique challenges in obtaining formal employment or becoming successful entrepreneurs, and the youth unemployment rate is nearly 30 percent.
-In partnership with the Citi Foundation, TechnoServe is working to address the challenges of youth unemployment in Guatemala, El Salvador, and Panama.
+Youth face unique challenges in obtaining formal employment or becoming successful entrepreneurs.
+Crece Tu Empresa, TechnoServe's program in partnership with Citi Foundation, is working to address the challenge of youth unemployment in Guatemala, El Salvador, and Panama.

 Latin America’s youth face unique challenges in obtaining formal employment or becoming successful entrepreneurs.
 Often lacking access to the skills and knowledge they need to start and maintain a small business, approximately 30 percent of the region’s youth are unemployed.

 Small and growing businesses (SGBs) with five employees or fewer can be engines of economic growth, providing income opportunities, and key products and services in their communities.
 This is especially true for Central America, where SGBs can provide up to 90 percent of jobs in some countries.
 By delivering formal business training and empowering entrepreneurial youth to start their own SGBs, TechnoServe can help unlock new professional opportunities for youth and their communities.

 In partnership with Citi Foundation,Technoserve is working to address the challenge of youth unemployment in Guatemala, Panama, and El Salvador by giving entrepreneurial youth access to formal business training through the Crece Tu Empresa (“Grow Your Business”) program.
 Participants engage in a 1-year program that leverages strategies, results, and learnings from the Impulsa Tu Empresa entrepreneurship program.
 The curriculum includes six training workshops tailored to empower young entrepreneurs with the essential business skills — such as sales, marketing, and financial planning — and confidence they need to build prosperous careers.